Ratification Date: 16/05/2025

 - Palliative care / end of life

-- Service users with severe active eating disorders.
+- Current diagnosis of severe active eating disorders.

-- Service users with unstable serious mental illness which prevents engagement with interventions provided.
-Once the condition is stabilised and the patient is well enough referral can be considered (see inclusion criteria in phase 1).
+- Current diagnosis of unstable serious mental illness which prevents engagement with interventions provided.
+Once the condition is stabilised and the patient is well enough, referral can be considered (see inclusion criteria in phase 1).

-- Have been previously referred into the service and have left the pathway early or have disengaged from the services, who are seeking to re-enter as a re-referral will not be eligible within 24 months.
+- Have been previously referred into the service and have left the pathway early or have disengaged from the services, who are seeking to re-enter as a re-referral will not be eligible within 24 months (Please supply supplementary information if disengagement was due to a legitimate reason such as surgery, bereavement, caring responsibilities etc, with an assurance that they are now able to proceed and engage).